Three different perspectives on how to talk with or present to senior executives:

 - Be honest

-The Powerpoint Ninja includes more detailed suggestions in 7 Tips for Presenting to Senior Executives.
-My favorite is:
+3) The Powerpoint Ninja includes more detailed suggestions in 7 Tips for Presenting to Senior Executives.
+My favorite suggestion is:

 Executives are frequently going from meeting to meeting — often not always knowing what the exact purpose of the next meeting is.
 Their admin assistant may have accepted the meeting on their behalf or they may not have had time to review any information prior to the meeting.
 You need to tell them why they’re there and why your topic is important to them.

-Regardless of whose advice you follow, I would suggest that you remember that senior leaders are people first and executives second.
+Regardless of which of these tips you adopt, remember senior leaders are people first and executives second.
 Treat them as you would like to be treated.